cwt/neosqlite/documents/TEMPORARY_TABLE_AGGREGATION.md

 - ✅ `$skip` - Skipping documents
 - ✅ `$limit` - Limiting results
 - ✅ `$lookup` - Joining collections (in any position)
+- ✅ `$addFields` - Adding new fields to documents

+The `$group` stage is not supported by the temporary table implementation but is handled by the Python fallback.

 ## Benefits Achieved